emjun/rTisane/API_OVERVIEW.md

 4. Does ``Assumption`` have to have a ConceptualModel piv?

 5. isObserved returns NULL if ask about Unit variable because Unit variable is not added to Conceptual Model -- This seems wrong?

+6. Might be able to get rid of disambiguation for Family/Link functions if we have a more expressive type system for data.
+- Pro of keeping in disambiguation: Keep specification focused on conceptual modeling, less focus on specific data types.
+Disambiguation can be for specifying data types. <Phased concerns>
+- Con of keeping in disambiguation: Might be more efficient and not actually that confusing/distracting for end-user to use better type system.
+Could run into problem where end-user commits too prematurely?

+7. Could be nice: For zero-inflated counts, use glmmTMB rather than lme4? zero-inflated negative binomial?

+8. Is it more in line with rTisane's design goals to just provide the default link functions rather than allow the end-user to select among options?
+Right now, we've opted for using the default + showing end-users alternatives that they can select among

+9. Lme4 doesn't support multinomial, so need to use another library (https://github.com/lme4/lme4/issues/594)

 ## TODOs
 - Before doing any inference, check that all of the variable relationships are "Causes" not "Relates"